wireflowio/wireflow/README.md

 **1. Product Roadmap and Milestones**

-- [x] Access control: define rules and policies for who can reach what or where then want
+- [] Access control: define rules and policies for who can reach what or where then want
+- [] Private DNS: Provides a secure and simplified service discovery mechanism for internal services.

 ## License